-The Litter Robot is meant to be used for multiple cats and will save you about 50% on your annual cat litter usage which I find to be a true statement from the company.
+The Litter-Robot is meant to be used for multiple cats and will save you about 50% on your annual cat litter usage, which I find to be an accurate statement from the company.
 Animal shelter workers or rescue volunteers will find more time in the day for engaging their animals one on one and with their adopters rather than cleaning the litter boxes over and over again.
-Just cleaning litter boxes all day can become a large chore if you run a large shelter or rescue.
+Just cleaning litter boxes all day can become a massive chore if you run a large shelter or rescue.
 I have found this to be true with 15 cats in my household.
-The robot has already saved me quite a bit of cat litter over the year that I have used this machine.
+The Robot has already saved me quite a bit of cat litter over the years I have used this machine.

-I love the fact that I never have to scoop again with this many cats because scooping 4 times a day was becoming quite the work out for me since I work a full time job in addition to being a cat behavior consultant plus rescue director.
-The box will automatically and consistently remove clumps while preserving clean cat litter.
-I have never had trouble with any clumps sticking to the box as is the case with previous units.
+I loved the fact that I did not have to scoop as many boxes with this many cats because scooping four times a day was becoming quite the work-out for me since I work as a cat behavior consultant in addition to being the rescue director.
+The Litter-Robot will automatically and consistently remove clumps while preserving clean cat litter.
+I have never had trouble with any clumps sticking to the box, as was the case with previous units.
 The plastic shield serves the purpose it was advertised for, which is removing any waste that is likely to stick to the sides or top of the Robot.

-The color is very tasteful and will clash well with almost any decor.
-The built in rubber mat and lip extender are specifically designed to reduce litter spillage so that you do not have to keep up with the mess.
-It is extremely effective in catching cat litter.
-You may also purchase stairs that attach to the robot for maximum protection against spillage.
-A litter mat such as the Black Hole litter mat would be a great supplement to have in front of the machine but do not place it directly under it.
-I also use the Litter Champ which is like the Litter Genie, to collect bags until they can be transferred to the trash.
-One caution: The Litter-Robot should never be pushed up against a wall or it can overheat.
+The Robot’s color is tasteful and will blend well with almost any decor.
+The built-in rubber mat and lip extender are specifically designed to reduce litter spillage so that you do not have to keep up with the mess.
+It is instrumental in catching cat litter.
+You may also purchase stairs that attach to the Robot for maximum protection against spillage.
+A litter mat, such as the Black Hole litter mat, would be a great supplement to have in front of the machine but should not be placed directly under it.
+I also use the Litter Champ, which is like the Litter Genie, to collect bags until they can be transferred to the trash.
+One caution: The Litter-Robot should never be pushed up against a wall, or it can overheat.

-Many people will be thrilled to hear that this product is made in the United States and comes with an 18 month warranty for those who are still on the fence about purchasing this product.
-The 90 day money back guarantee will allow you to try this product without a full commitment to keeping it if it does not work out for you.
-I think that you will not want to return the Litter Robot after you experience the power of the Litter Robot first hand.
+Many people will be thrilled to hear that this product is made in the United States and comes with an 18-month warranty for those who are still on the fence about purchasing the Litter-Robot.
+The 90-day money-back guarantee will allow you to try this product without a full commitment to keeping it if it does not work out for you.
+However, I think that you will not want to return the product after you have experienced the power of the Litter-Robot first hand.

-My favorite update to the Litter Robot 3 Open Air from previous models is that it will work for any cat weighing between 5 and 20 pounds.
-Please note that this box should be used manually to clean for cats who are below 5 pounds because they can get stuck in it and do not know better.
-Caution should be used if you want to use this box for a diabetic cat due to the size of urine clumps that they may leave – the plastic shield sometimes is not thorough enough for very large clumps.
+My favorite update to the Litter-Robot 3 Open Air from previous models is that it will work for any cat weighing between 5 and 20 pounds.
+Please note that this box should be manually operated for cats weighing under 5 pounds because, not knowing better, they can get stuck in it since the trigger plate will not work right.
+Caution should be used if you want to use this box for a diabetic cat due to the size of urine clumps she may leave; the plastic shield sometimes is not thorough enough for huge clumps.

-I have used this in my animal rescue in addition to using it in my personal home.
-The automatic cleaning cycle does an extraordinary job of cutting down the odor for visitors and preventing them from seeing soiled litter during their visit which can be dissuading.
+I have used this product in my animal rescue in addition to using it in my home.
+The automatic cleaning cycle does an extraordinary job of cutting down on odor and preventing prospective adopters from seeing soiled litter during their visit, which can be dissuading.
 I have had visitors turn down an adoption due to smell before.
-While the argument could be made that it should not smell bad – cats use the litter box all of the time when people visit and people can immediately form a snap judgement.
-The goal of any shelter should be to remove any objects or items that can make the visitor think that the shelter is dirty even if it is not realistic for it to be completely spotless at all times.
+While the argument could be made that it should not smell bad, cats use the litter box all of the time when people visit, and people can immediately form a snap judgment.
+The goal of any shelter should be to remove any objects or items that can make the visitor think the shelter is dirty, even if it is not realistic for it to be utterly spotless at all times.

-There will eventually be that customer who freaks out because a cat just used the box and no one was around to clean it.
-I find that the litter robot blended in perfectly with the way that I setup my animal rescue.
-If you do own a rescue then you can take advantage of their program which allows the shelter or rescue to buy them at a cheaper price and you can also become a member of their affiliate program which rewards your shelter for every litter robot you sell for the company.
-This unit retails for around $500 but shelters are able to buy a unit for less than $400.
+There will eventually be that customer who freaks out because a cat has just used the box and no one is around to clean it.
+I find that the Litter-Robot 3 blended in perfectly with the way I set up the cat rescue I direct.
+If you do own a rescue, you can take advantage of Litter-Robots’ program which allows shelters or rescues to buy them at a lower price, and you can also become a member of their affiliate program, which rewards your shelter for every Litter-Robot you sell for the company.
+This unit retails for around $500, but shelters can buy a unit for less than $400.

-I have 5 cats that are above 15 pounds who can use it just fine which is something I found difficult with other hooded boxes.
+I have five cats that weigh above 15 pounds, which can use the Litter-Robot just fine, which is something I found difficult with other hooded boxes.
 This box is comfortable and spacious enough for even a Maine Coon or Norwegian Forest Cat.
 My cats have plenty of room to dig, turn around, bury and leave without an issue.

 Control Panel is Fully Equipped: